banzaicloud/koperator/README.md

 kubectl create -n kafka -f config/samples/banzaicloud_v1alpha1_kafkacluster.yaml
 ```

-> In this case you have to install Prometheus with proper configuration if you want to Kafka-Operator reacting on alerts.
+> In this case you have to install Prometheus with proper configuration if you want the Kafka-Operator to react to alerts.
+Again, if you need Prometheus and would like to have a fully automated and managed experience of Apache Kafka on Kubernetes please try it with [Pipeline](https://github.com/banzaicloud/pipeline).

 ### Easy way: installing with Helm